JeevanJames/codewriter/docs/options.md

 Number of spaces a tab is equal to.

+Currently, CodeWriter only supports indentation with spaces.
+Support for tab indentation is in the works.

 ## initialCode
 Type: `string | string[] | CodeWriter`

 Code to initialize the CodeWriter.

+This could be a single line of code (`string`), multiple lines of code (`string[]`) or another `CodeWriter` instance.

 ## singleLineComment
 Type: `(writer: CodeWriter, comment: string) => void`